provided by John Phillips

 According to Westen:

 “Also, gnats can be a problem,” Pate explains.
 “I carry a little bottle of vanilla spray with me that keeps the gnats away.
-One of the most important elements of turkey hunting is that you not move when the turkey’s close, and bug repellant is the best way to not have to swat, scratch or itch when you have a turkey coming in to you.
-You can get vanilla spray at the dollar store or at somewhere like Bath and Body Works.
+One of the most important elements of turkey hunting is that you not move when the turkey’s close, and bug repellent is the best way to not have to swat, scratch or itch when you have a turkey coming in to you.
+You can get vanilla spray at the Dollar Store or at somewhere like Bath and Body Works.
 Ladies often use it as skin moisturizer, but it also is really good at keeping gnats away.

-“Another very effective insect repellant is Permethrin that you can buy at Tractor Supply, Walmart and most sporting-goods stores.
-You can wash your clothes in it, or you can spray your clothes down with Permethrin, leave them out overnight (when it isn’t raining), and that Permethrin will stay on your clothes through multiple washings.
+“Another very effective insect repellent is Permethrin that you can buy at Tractor Supply, Walmart and most sporting-goods stores.
+You can wash your clothes in it, or you can spray your clothes down with Permethrin, leave them out overnight (when it isn’t raining) and that Permethrin will stay on your clothes through multiple washings.
 Permethrin is really effective on ticks and red bugs.”

 Most of the equipment that a turkey hunter needs, wants or thinks he should have when he goes turkey hunting will be stored or carried in a turkey hunter’s vest.